ImranJuma/imranjuma.github.io/testCU/index.md

 	<figcaption>Carleton Univeristy</figcaption>
 </figure>

 Welcome to the page all about my CS (Computer Science) Degree BSc Computer Science Honours.
-Here, at Carleton University's Computer Science Program, I've learnt C++, Java, Java Script, HTML and Much More!
+Here, at Carleton University's Computer Science Program, I've learnt

+- C++
+- Java
+- Java Script
+- HTML and Much More!

 Carleton's CS Program is defiantly one that I would recommend however as always there's tons of independent learning you can do on the side, check out the Boot Camps Page to learn more about those.